jkm-mc/randomspawn/README.md

 # The minimum allowed distance between random spawns and town blocks, if Towny is installed.
 minimumTownyDistance: 500
 ```

-## Installation

-1. Download the latest release from the [releases page](https://github.com/jameskmonger/mc-randomspawn/releases).
-2. Place the downloaded JAR file in your server's `plugins` directory.

 ## Commands